Combat age discrimination at Workplace

-Some companies may use employee handbooks to provide employees information about company policies and procedures.
+Some companies may use employee handbooks to provide employees with information about company policies and procedures.
 Supervisors and managers can use the handbook to enforce these policies.
 Age discrimination policies address the treatment of individuals on the basis of their ability to do their jobs rather than make assumptions about their age.
-A strict discipline program needs to be implemented as employees, managers and staff need to know the ramifications.
+A strict discipline program needs to be implemented as employees, managers, and staff need to know the ramifications.
 Supervisors and managers should be trained on how to be sensitive towards the age discrimination.

 Remove all kinds of age discrimination statements and actions:

 Avoid passing any statement or perform any action that is discriminatory in nature.
 Check there is no delegation of any work which is based on age; at the same time, during the interview also makes the screening process consistent for all the applications.